-Some time later, the Goods have been summoned over by Margot so that they can view her surprise.
-The garden shed has been transformed into a 'studio' for Margot to practise her pottery.
-The Goods are wowed at this investment specially as neither Barbara or Margot have attended a class yet.
-Margot reveals a slight secondary motive for the snap decision as it seems Mrs Weaver is an artist too and Margot would like to take her down a peg or two.
-The Goods ask for a quick demo of Margot's new equiptment, she duly abliges.
-She swiftly becomes the teacher and instructs the pair exactly how to get everything set up.
-The pressure gets to her however and she is left red faced with Tom in hysterics about her attempt.
-Tom seduces Margot into forgiving him and they all agree to reconvene later so that they can make the journey to evening class together.
+Some time later, the Goods have been summoned over by Margot so that they can view a special surprise: the Leadbetters' garden shed has been transformed into a 'studio' for Margot to practice her pottery, complete with wheel and kiln!
+The Goods are wowed at this investment, especially as neither Barbara nor Margot have attended a class yet.
+Margot reveals a slight secondary motive for the snap decision as it seems new neighbour Mrs Weaver is an artist, and Margot would like to take her down a peg or two - or at very least bring herself up.

-The door bell rings and Margot briefly dissapears before returning with Mrs Weaver who has painted Margot a beautiful view of the Thames as a present.
-She sits down and notices Tom and Barbara's present and seems very intrigued.
-Margot thinks this intrigue is of negative origin and so immediately denies purchasing them and informs her that they are a gift from the Goods.
-Mrs Weaver however is very impressed with them.
-She asks Tom is he would be prepared to do a commision of half a dozen in exchange for some much needed money.
-The Goods have a brief discussion and decide that if Tom was to do the commision the money could go toward materials to fix the roof.
-However there is one problem as Tom's normal kiln is rarely available.
-Margot immediately offers her own kiln and the deal is back on.
-Mrs Weaver seems surprised by this news as clearly Margot never told her about her pottery.
-She questions Margot who relpies that she dabbles.
+The door bell rings and Margot briefly disappears before returning with Mrs Weaver, who has painted Margot a beautiful view of the Thames as a present.
+She sits down and notices Tom and Barbara's chalices and seems very intrigued.
+Margot believes her interest to be equally disdainful and immediately denies purchasing them, placing responsibility in the Goods' hands.
+Mrs Weaver however is very impressed, particularly liking their natural charm and simplicity.
+She asks Tom is he would be prepared to produce half a dozen in exchange for some (much-needed) money.
+The Goods have a brief discussion and decide that if Tom was to undertake the commission the money could go toward materials to fix their roof.
+However there is one problem as the school's kiln is being hogged by another class member.
+Margot immediately offers use of the shed studio and kiln, and the deal is on.
+Mrs Weaver seems surprised by this news as clearly Margot never told her about her pottery efforts.

-They laugh about nearly being seduced back into the rat-race and realise that they actually got a professional in to fix their roof!
+They laugh about nearly being seduced back into the rat-race and realise the ludicrous reality of having hired a professional to fix their roof.
 Margot begs Jerry to intervene but he admits defeat.
-He says their goodbyes and they leave the Goods to their 'peasant' ways.
+They bid goodbye and they leave Tom and Barbara to their 'peasant' ways.
 The Goods sit back down and Barbara asks Tom to say something reassuring.
 He lists all the immediate problems that they have.
 Barbara smiles and tells Tom that the children will be proud.
 Tom begins to panic but Barbara tells him not to worry, she is referring to the cat who is going to have kittens.
-Tom is calm before realising the cat is a Tom.
+Tom is calm before realising the cat is a Tom!
 Barbara however lets him know that Toms can do anything and heads upstairs.

 - Friday 23rd January 1976